 Jos Huisken is a researcher in the domain of energy efficient VLSI design.
 After graduatian from the University of Twente he joined Philips Research to work on digital signal processor design in 1984.
 He has been involved in architectural synthesis for digital signal processors, and applied these techniques for the ﬁrst Digital Audio Broadcast (ETSI-DAB) ICs in the 1990s.
 Since then he has been driving low power from an architectural point of view.

-After investigating turbo and LDPC decoders, and being involved in creating a spinout company Silicon Hive from Philips, he joined Holst Centre/imec in 2008 to work on ultra low power DSP for wireless sensor nodes, speciﬁcally for body area networks, with a strong focus on low-voltage and low-power circuit design.
+After investigating turbo- and LDPC-decoders, and being involved in creating a spinout company Silicon Hive from Philips, he joined Holst Centre/imec in 2008 to work on ultra low power DSP for wireless sensor nodes, speciﬁcally for body area networks, with a strong focus on low-voltage and low-power circuit design.
 Joining RWTH Aachen in 2013 his research shifted to reliable VLSI design and design for error resilience.
-On January 2016 he joined TU/e to give courses on VLSI circuit design, carry out research in the field of brainwave processing and to continue his research in Design for Error Resilience (DfER).
+On January 2016 he joined TU/e to give courses on VLSI circuit design, carry out research in the field of ExG, ultrasound and baseband processing and to continue his research in Design for Error Resilience (DfER).

 You can find information about me on a number of virtual places:

 - Google Scholar citations